danbz/aesthetic-programming/7-VocableCode/Readme.md

 The second one (see line 11 of the sketch2) with the logic of **OR** (`||`) case, where either one condition is needed to be 'true'.
 Additionally, there is also an 'if-else statement' to handle the results of the conditional statement.
 Therefore, it is read as if either one of the two conditions is met, the variable status will be assigned as 'notFalse' (this means the text is out of the screen in terms of the top or the bottom edge), and else if they are still remained on the screen, the variable status will be assigned as 'notTrue'.

 What is interesting here is the use of the value "notFalse" and "notTrue" as we tend to understand the boolean logic as the only absolute binary reality as 'true' or false'.
 We can then also relate this to the zeros and ones in which information is reduced into machine code.
-Arguably and conceptually, notFalse and notTrue give a wider possibility of imagining and voicing matters as this points at the becoming of more than the binary reality and thinking that matters.
+Arguably and conceptually, notFalse and notTrue give a wider possibility of imagining and voicing matters as this points at the becoming of more than the binary reality.

 #### 2.3 Reading JSON and Speaking Code
 <img src="ch7_data.png" width="450">